bitlabstudio/django-oscar-asiapay/README.rst

 Default: '702'

 Currency you want to use.
-Please check the PayDollar Integration Guide
+Please check the PayDollar Integration Guide.

 ASIAPAY_LANGUAGE
 ++++++++++++++++